Shiveshrane/Cricket_ball_speed-estimation/README.md

 ## Future Improvements

+- Improved Ball Detection:
+Use better models trained on larger and higher quality datasets for more accurate ball detection.

 - Speed Accuracy Improvements:
 Implement more advanced filtering techniques to reduce noise in speed estimations.

-Incorporate ball spin detection for more accurate trajectory predictions.
+- Trajectory Detection:
+Implement techniques for detecting ball trajectory and the point where the ball bounces on the pitch.

-- Live ball tracking:
+- Live Ball Tracking:
-  Apply techniques for real time speed detection of the cricket ball.
+Apply techniques for real-time speed detection of the cricket ball.

-- Multi-angle speed detection:
+- Multi-angle Speed Detection:
-  Right now, due to dataset inavailability and device constraints, this model is only compatible for videos captured from a particular view (the bowler end view).
-Would like to make it compatible for umpire's view for better implementation.
+Currently, due to dataset unavailability and device constraints, this model is only compatible with videos captured from a particular view (the bowler's end view).
+Future work aims to make it compatible with the umpire's view for better implementation.